genericmilk/demo/README.md

 # 🎩 Demo
-A lightweight jQuery walkthrough engine!
-Currently work in progress!
+## A lightweight jQuery walkthrough engine!

 Demo is a really easy to use framework that allows you to build super easy onboarding for users simply by passing in an array.